Addax101/serverless-etl-pipeline/README.md

 ## License

-The **serverless ETL pipeline** is released under the MIT License.
-Please see the LICENSE file for more information.
+The **serverless ETL pipeline** is released under the `MIT License`.
+Please see the [LICENSE](https://github.com/Addax101/serverless-etl-pipeline/blob/main/LICENSE) file for more information.